This Discussion channel is currently closed.

 Default_avatar

-Jeffrey Lundstrom over 8 years ago
+Jeffrey Lundstrom almost 9 years ago

 In a world where energy costs have dramatically decreased in the last year, will someone please explain to me how and why Xcel Energy should be allowed to increase the price ( to consumer ) of any type of fuel or energy ?
 It would only make sense to me that since our entire economy is pertty much based on the cost of fuel ( energy ) that every energy provider should be following suit and dramatically decreasing the cost ( to consumer ) of every type of fuel including but certainly not limited to the price the end user pays for electricity.
 It appears to me that ripping-off the consumer in this day and age has become so prevalent that it is just accepted as normal these days.
 You should be ashamed of yourselves Xcel Energy !